Nicit-333/AdwareRemoval/README.md

-# macOS Adware Removal Guide
+# MacOS Adware Removal Guide

 This repository contains a step-by-step guide for identifying and removing adware, fake notifications, and browser hijacks on macOS Monterey.
 Designed for both technical users and beginners, the guide combines manual cleanup steps with tool-assisted scans.